the-bos/the-bos.github.io/_posts/2025-07-22-how-to-get-hired-ai-ml.markdown

 ## 🦉 Underrated Tips That Helped Me Stand Out

-- Always start with the user / customer.
+**Always start with the user / customer**.
 Empathize with UX, make it magical, and show why this will lead to happy customers (and profit!)

+**Document your architectural decisions**, especially tradeoffs.
+You'll be asked why you made certain choices and whether they were correct.
+Be ready to answer both of these accurately and honestly.

-- Document your architectural decisions, especially tradeoffs.
-Keep track of your wins and losses (and demonstrate what your losses taught you the hard way).
-This is great material to leverage during interviews.
+**Keep track of your wins and losses**, and demonstrate what your losses taught you.
+This is _great_ material to leverage during interviews.
 Turns out, many other companies are hitting the same hurdles you've hit yourself.

-- Don't just work on tasks, but really understand the systems you're building at a high and low level.
-Be curious about how things work.
+Don't just work on tasks, but **really understand the systems you're building** at a high and low level.
+I know this is easier said than done, but my advice is to give yourself capacity to be able to chase down questions yourself, and write up your learnings.
+Be curious about how things work, especially the weird ones.
 Challenge assumptions.
 Poke at things until they break, then make things unbreakable.

 ## Bonus: What I loved, and would love to see more of, from hiring pipelines